space-contributes/arby-audio_3d/README.md

 Or download the files individually from GitHub.

+##### For RELEASES - Windows.zip contains all files, including: Python versions, HTML versions, and the Live Conversion .exe:

 ### 🪟 Windows Live Audio Conversion

 The Windows `.exe` allows you to **convert live audio** directly into Arby Audio's spatial format.